 During the 1960s, the Comstock deployed multiple times to the western Pacific to support operations during the Vietnam War.
 She participated in campaigns including the Vietnamese Advisory Campaign, the Vietnamese Counteroffensive phase II, and the Tet Counter Offensive, among others.

 Her actions in Korea and Vietnam earned the ship several medals, including the Armed Forces Expeditionary Medal, the Vietnam Service Medal, the Navy Occupation Service Medal, and the China Service Medal.

 The U.S. Navy decommissioned the Comstock on April 20, 1970, although she was not struck until June 30, 1976.
 Since the ship was still in good shape, she was sold to Taiwan, which took possession in 1984.
 She served there as the ROCS Chung Cheng and was decommissioned again in 2012 before being sunk to become an artificial reef in 2015.

 Asbestos on the USS Comstock

-It is well documented that numerous U.S. Navy ships were constructed with asbestos.
-From about the 1930s through the 1970s ships in many industries, including the military, were made with asbestos because of this mineral’s ability to add fireproofing, strength, and insulation without a lot of extra weight.
-It was also desirable because of low cost, abundance, and flexibility.
+Numerous U.S. Navy ships were constructed with asbestos.
+From about the 1930s through the 1970s, ships in many industries, including the military, included asbestos in materials for many reasons: its ability to add fireproofing, strength, and insulation without a lot of extra weight.
+It was also desirable because of its low cost, abundance, and flexibility.

 Hundreds of components of ships like the Comstock are known to have contained asbestos, from the smallest gaskets to entire lengths of pipe insulation.
-The boilers and turbines, which generated so much heat, contained a lot of asbestos, while the pipes insulated with the material ran through all parts of the ships, including the mess and sleeping quarters.
+The boilers and turbines, which generated so much heat, contained a lot of asbestos.
+Pipes insulated with the material ran through all parts of the ships, including the mess and sleeping quarters.